FAQs

 AmeriCorps is the federal agency connecting individuals and organizations through service and volunteering to tackle the nation’s most pressing challenges.
 It is often referred to as a domestic Peace Corps.
 Every year, 75,000 AmeriCorps members of all ages and backgrounds serve through thousands of nonprofit, community, and faith-based organizations, joining more than 1.2 million Americans who’ve taken the pledge to “get things done” since the program’s inception in 1994.
 Learn more about AmeriCorps.

 As an AmeriCorps grantee, AmeriCorps members serve directly with Conservation Corps Minnesota & Iowa to give back to their communities while gaining a foundation of marketable skills for their future.
-Young adults, usually ages 18-30, who join our programs are enrolled as AmeriCorps members, volunteering to serve their community through environmental stewardship.
-As AmeriCorps members, participants receive a monthly living allowance, education award, loan forbearance, and health insurance.
+Many of our young adult positions for ages 18-30, or 18-35 for veterans, are AmeriCorps positions, where members volunteer to serve their communities through environmental stewardship.
+As AmeriCorps members, participants receive a monthly living allowance, education award, loan forbearance, health insurance, and other benefits.

 Yes and no. AmeriCorps is funded by the AmeriCorps federal agency.
 However, virtually all AmeriCorps positions are hosted by local nonprofits, government agencies, and faith-based organizations that have applied for and received AmeriCorps grants.

-CCMI’s AmeriCorps programs are for individuals ages 18-30 (18-35 for Veterans Corps).
+CCMI’s AmeriCorps programs are for individuals ages 18-30 (18-35 for veterans).
 Prospective CCMI AmeriCorps members must be a US citizen, US national, or lawful permanent resident (per AmeriCorps eligibility guidelines) and successfully pass a background check before enrolling in the program.
 Applicants may not be eligible if they have a record of a criminal conviction, are required to register as a sex offender, or pending legal action for a serious felony or violent crime.
-Our programs are available to all, without regard to disability, race, religion, national origin, gender, sexual orientation, political affiliation, or other non-merit factors.
+Our programs are available to all, regardless of disability, race, religion, national origin, gender, sexual orientation, political affiliation, or other non-merit factors.
+See our open positions to learn more about qualifications.

 Living allowance, and an education award to pay for college or trade school expenses, or to repay qualified student loans, loan deferment and interest forbearance on qualified student loans while in service, technical skills training and professional development, alumni network, member assistance fund for emergency financial situations while in service, and more.
 Health care benefits are provided while serving with CCMI.
 You may also be eligible to receive a childcare benefit if you have children under the age of 13.